Skip to content

 static void Main(string[] args) {

-// We define an object of type Operation to store functions
+// define an operation object to store functions

 int n = op(4, 7);